Melania Trump Is Done With Donald Trump's Presidency

 — Mark Harris (@MarkHarrisNYC) May 26, 2018

-The First Lady’s Communications Director Stephanie Grisham announced that Melania underwent a procedure for a benign kidney condition at Walter Reed Hospital in Maryland, but would not elaborate further.
-Trump spend five days in the hospital and now continues to recover in the residence of the White House.
+The First Lady’s Communications Director, Stephanie Grisham, announced that Melania underwent a procedure for a benign kidney condition at Walter Reed Hospital in Maryland, but would not elaborate further.
+Trump spent five days in the hospital and now continues to recover in their residence, the White House.

 When Donald Trump was on his way to Marine One in order to fly to the Naval Academy in Annapolis, Maryland to give the commencement address, he was asked on the White House lawn how Melania was doing after her kidney procedure.
 Trump pointed at a window near the south entrance indicating that the First Lady was looking out.